-You must know your customer before you can market to them.
+You must know your customers before you can market to them.
 It’s Marketing 101.
 It’s the foundation of inbound marketing.
-After all, how are you going to creative compelling calls-to-action if you have no idea what makes your target customer tick?
+After all, how are you going to create compelling calls to action if you have no idea what makes your target customer tick?
 And these days, it seems that every Molly Marketer is on board with creating buyer personas.
-To know your customer is to sell to them.
+To know your customers is to sell to them.
 But how deep into your customer psyche do you go?
-To really know your customer is to convert them into evangelists for your business.
+To really know your customers is to convert them into evangelists for your business.

-You’ve met those people.
-The Starbucks fanatics who have the cup practically glued into their palm at all times.
+You’ve met those people, the Starbucks fanatics that have the cup practically glued into their palm at all times.
 They’ll tell you why a barista writes your name on a cup.
 They know all about the roasting process and the charitable work that the coffee giant does.
 Or the big box superstore fans who just won’t shop anywhere else.
 How special could those big box stores be?
 According to some die-hard fans, other retailers just won’t do.
 So how do these companies attract people who drip loyalty?

 2. What Other Products/Services are out There That May Meet Their Needs Better Than Ours?

-It’s important to know your competition and you probably have a whole list of features and benefits of the products your competitors offer.
-However, have you really delved into that product from the customer perspective?
+Understanding your competition is crucial in today's market, and while you may have a comprehensive list of your competitors' features and benefits, have you truly explored their products from a customer's perspective?
 For example, why would a customer go to Caribou Coffee over Starbucks?
 What’s the draw?
 Is it because they feel cozier there?
 Or do they have better prices?
 You need to know what your customers are really looking for and why they go where they go to get it.

 3. Do They Think With Their Heart or Their Head?